geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-21/meeting-transcript.md

 I mean, I would imagine whatever you put in changing to flux.
 It's fairly straightforward.
 So it's more of a first example to train a diffusion model.
 And given given that ML Perth is the best.
 We have in terms of the rule and like the vigorous of the like how fast you can train.
 I think that's reasonable.

 ##### **Hooved** [[00:21:42](https://www.youtube.com/watch?v=ZH1wOuAvl3k&t=1302)]
 Okay, and then I think I'm pretty close to being ready to run training runs.
-Like what I'd be able to get on a tiny box, you know, assuming that's the case.
+Like what I'd be able to get on a TinyBox, you know, assuming that's the case.

 ##### **Chenyu** [[00:21:53](https://www.youtube.com/watch?v=ZH1wOuAvl3k&t=1313)]
 I'm sure.
 I don't know how long you would take.
 Maybe if you can give some estimation.
 I mean, Grinting rule about is the least of a problem.
 But you also need to figure out the data in like time.